maypoleflyn/HG/README.md

 genome assembly file could be found in Figshare.

+# LTR-RT analysis/

+The important result files in the LTR-RT analysis:

+clustered_full_rt.fa: the sequence file of the clustered LTR-RTs

+EDTA.pass.list: The result file from EDTA

+full_ltr.ltr.acc: The list contain the LTR-RT accession and the other name

+full_ltr.ltr.fa: The full-length LTR-RT fasta file

 # The ONT-based genome assembly could be found in the ONT/

 Ar.cds.fa.gz: CDS file